TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/asset_pipeline.md

  * This is a manifest file that'll be compiled into application.css, which will include all the files
  * listed below.
  *
- * Any CSS and SCSS file within this directory, lib/assets/stylesheets, vendor/assets/stylesheets,
+ * Any CSS (and SCSS, if configured) file within this directory, lib/assets/stylesheets, or any plugin's
- * or vendor/assets/stylesheets of plugins, if any, can be referenced here using a relative path.
+ * vendor/assets/stylesheets directory can be referenced here using a relative path.
  *
- * You're free to add application-wide styles to this file and they'll appear at the top of the
+ * You're free to add application-wide styles to this file and they'll appear at the bottom of the
+ * compiled file so the styles you add here take precedence over styles defined in any other CSS
+ * files in this directory.
+Styles in this file should be added after the last require_* statement.
- * compiled file, but it's generally better to create a new file per style scope.
+ * It is generally better to create a new file per style scope.
  *
+ *= require_tree .
  *= require_self
- *= require_tree .
  */
 ~~~

 Again, you see the `require_tree` helper method which brings in all CSS files in the current directory.
-You should put CSS sparingly into this top level file and instead use as much as possible the CSS stylesheet files created for you whenever you create a Controller in Rails.
-It generates a directory for views related to the controller where your HTML lives and it also creates a stylesheet in the same name.
-So if you create a Controller called `CatController` to handle all those requests for your awesome collection of cat GIFs then Rails will also create a `cat.scss` stylesheet where you can put CSS related to your cat views.
+You should put CSS sparingly into this top level file and instead add your own CSS stylesheet files in an organized way.

+For example, you can create stylesheets corresponding to each of your Controllers in Rails.
+So if you create a Controller called `CatController` to handle all those requests for your awesome collection of cat GIFs, then you would also create a `cat.css` stylesheet where you can put CSS related to your cat views.
+Use `touch` or `echo` on the command line to add the stylesheet: `touch app/assets/stylesheets/cat.css`.
-You may be wondering why it creates an application.css main file but the extension for individual resources is `.scss`.
-This is [explained here](https://github.com/rails/sass-rails#important-note).
-Essentially for Rails to use the `require_tree` command it can only do this from a CSS file extension.

-Reading the comments, you can also see that a couple other directories are assumed to be a "local directory" and can be easily referenced as well, like the `lib/assets` and `vendor/assets` files.
-Sometimes, if you start using a new gem (like some of the Twitter-Bootstrap gems) you manually need to add the new bootstrap stylesheets and JavaScripts to the manifest files to make sure your application actually includes them in the final output.
+Reading the comments in the stylesheet manifest file above, you can also see that a couple other directories are assumed to be a "local directory" and can be easily referenced as well, like the `lib/assets` and `vendor/assets` files.
+Sometimes, if you start using a new gem you manually need to add the new stylesheets and JavaScripts to the manifest files to make sure your application actually includes them in the final output.
+In a later lesson, you will learn how to use common CSS frameworks like Bootstrap and Tailwind with Rails applications.

 #### The Output